 Wheaton real estate is some of the most expensive in Missouri, although Wheaton house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Wheaton is generally considered to be a blue-collar town.
-44.51% of the Wheaton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wheaton, you'll notice that it is more blue-collar than most other communities in America.
+44.51% of Wheaton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wheaton is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Wheaton who work in sales jobs (13.87%), personal care services (12.14%), and maintenance occupations (11.56%).

 The overall crime rate in Wheaton is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small city, Wheaton does not have a public transit system used by locals to get to and from work.
+Wheaton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Wheaton have a very low rate of college education: just 6.50% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.